LOADING ...

 The other, the one who had spoken,

-With one biro in the breast
+one biro in the breast pocket

 A maybe, slightly sunken in the seat

 "Venez!"
-He again, and smiled
+He said again, and

 "Mais pas de l'argent"